Back to Blog

 The Problem: Clarity Before the Contract

 This wasn’t just about UX—it was about accountability.
-If a client later claims they didn’t know about setup time, power access, or load-in protocols, we needed proof they saw and acknowledged those details.
+If a client later claims they didn’t know about setup time, power access, or load-in protocols, I needed proof they saw and acknowledged those details.
 Enter: the pre-event requirements flow.

-Our goal?
+My goal?
 A lightweight but legally robust system that ensures users can’t miss critical info—and can’t claim ignorance later.

 Building the Flow: From Concept to Laravel 12 Implementation